conorwild/creyos-score-calculator/README.md

 # Developer Notes
 - Don't forget to do a `datalad get composite_scores/data/covidcog` to pull the data and code for that sub-package.
 - Two directories, `images/` and `composite_scores/models`, use `.gitattributes` to override the annexing behaviour so that **no** files in these directories are put in the annex.
 This makes it possible for this package to be installed directly via pip.

-# TODO
-- Improve the package structure so this can be directly installed from the GIN server